18F/before-you-ship/pages/ato.md

 ## Steps to obtain an Authority to Operate

 Prior to entering the security clearance process, the following must be completed.
-[Create an issue in the Devops repository](https://github.com/18F/DevOps/issues/new?title=ATO+for+%3Cproject%3E) using this template, replacing the items in angle brackets (`<...>`).
+[Create an issue in the DevOps repository](https://github.com/18F/DevOps/issues/new?title=ATO+for+%3Cproject%3E) using this template, replacing the items in angle brackets (`<...>`).

 ```markdown
 * **Main repository:** <url>